Anita Thallaug

 Anita Thallaug (14 February 1938 – 20 March 2023) was a Norwegian actress and singer.
 She was the Norwegian contestant in the Eurovision Song Contest 1963, where she sang the song "Solhverv".

 Biography

 Thallaug was born in Bærum on 14 February 1938.

-Thallaug featured in musicals, cinema and television programs.
-Under the name Vesla Rolfsen, at the age of seven, she was performing at the Spider theatre in Oslo.
-She featured frequently in NRK children's programs of the 1950s.
+She was featured in musicals, cinema and television programs.
+Under the name Vesla Rolfsen, at the age of seven, Thallaug was performing at the Spider theatre in Oslo.
+She was also featured in NRK children's programs of the 1950s.

 Thallaug was the Norwegian contestant in the Eurovision Song Contest 1963, with the song "Solhverv", where she finished 13th (last).
 She was the first of four Norwegian entrants to score no points in the competition.